ZingZing001/WaterMarkRemovalTool/README.md

 ## Known Issues

 ### Memory Usage:
 - Processing large PDFs may consume a significant amount of memory.
 The tool saves intermediate images to the disk to mitigate this.
+(SOLVED)

 ### Responsiveness:
 - The GUI may become unresponsive during intensive operations in Deep Removal mode.